lucashnss/lucashnss/README.md

  #

 - 🔭 I’m currently working on developing new skills and learning a lot in CIN-UFPE computer science undergraduate
-- 🌱 I’m currently learning Java, Back-end, Front-end, Database, Graphics Processing and IA.
+- 🌱 I’m currently learning Back-end (Node.js), Front-end (React), Databases(SQL and MongoDB), Graphics Processing.
+- 👷 I'm currently working with IA, LLMs and ML.
 - 👯 I’m looking to collaborate on new projects and develop with challenges

 <div align="center">